 In 2004, Eric spent a year in Rwanda, volunteering with NCM.
 Afterwards, he went back to the US to pursue his Masters degree in counseling, with a desire to return to Rwanda.
 Now, as a counselor licensed in the state of Colorado, he works with NCM to provide counseling services and also to train pastors and church leaders in counseling skills.
-In 2017, Eric took on the role of Deputy Director of NCM, assisting the director in the planning and implementation of NCM programs and policies.
+In 2018, Eric took on the role of NCM Director and is responsible for the planning and implementation of NCM’s programs.

 Joseph has been working with NCM since 2008 and thrives in his role as Pastor to the Pastors and Director of PTS.
 He has been in ministry since 1984, when he began planting churches in Kamonyi (south), Ngoma (east) and Nyarugenge (Kigali).
 He also spent fourteen years in the leadership of various NGOs, including Campus Crusade Rwanda and the Interfaith Comity of Nyarugenge District.
 His burden is to train pastors to cultivate godly habits and increasingly serve God through building the Church.
 Additionally, he desires to see Rwandan churches truly disciple their members.
 Joseph has a MA in Theological Studies and is a candidate for a Doctorate of Philosophy in Systematic Theology at Atlantic International University.
 He and his wife Beatrice have five daughters.

 Jean Bosco Nsanzimana